Coast guard: Malaysia

 In Malaysia, the Malaysian Maritime Enforcement Agency is part of the Malaysian Coast Guard and is under the Ministry of Home Affairs.

 The agency is headed by a director general who is appointed by the Yang Di Pertuan Agong on the advice of the prime minister while other personnel are appointed by the Public Services Commission.

 In times of war, crisis or emergency, the agency may be placed under the command of the Malaysian Armed Forces.
 It was formed to combat the rise of piracy in the Strait of Malacca.
 Personnel often work very closely with the Royal Malaysian Navy and Royal Malaysian Air Force.
 The agency utilizes its resources in a maritime law enforcement and search and rescue capacity.

 Mexico

 The Maritime Search and Rescue (Búsqueda y Rescate Marítimo) is a coast guard-type unit of the Mexican Navy.
 Its primary mission is search and rescue operations within 50 mi of the Mexican coastline.

+Myanmar

+The Myanmar Coast Guard or MCG is the coast guard of Myanmar, founded on 6 October 2021, and its legal framework was legalised on 17 July, 2025, with the 2025 Myanmar Coast Guard Law.
+Its primary duties are anti-piracy operations, securing maritime infrastructure, fisheries control as well as maritime safety and security responsibilities.
+Before the MCG's founding, coast guard duties were handled by the Myanmar Navy and the Myanmar Police Force's Maritime Police.